Spl0itable/nosflare/README.md

 This relay implementation is designed to be easy to deploy, scalable, and cost-effective, leveraging Cloudflare's edge computing infrastructure to provide a resilient relay for the Nostr decentralized social protocol.

-Nosflare includes support for [Session API](https://developers.cloudflare.com/d1/worker-api/d1-database/#withsession), which enables Cloudflare's global read replication.
+Nosflare uses the [Session API](https://developers.cloudflare.com/d1/worker-api/d1-database/#withsession), which enables Cloudflare's global read replication.
 This can lower latency for read queries and scale read throughput by adding read-only database copies, called read replicas, across regions globally closer to clients.

-This relay implementation also includes support for [Durable Objects](https://developers.cloudflare.com/durable-objects/), which is used for the long-lived websocket connection and broadcasting new events to all clients.
+This relay implementation also uses [Durable Objects](https://developers.cloudflare.com/durable-objects/), which is used for the long-lived websocket connection and broadcasting new events to all clients.
 This allows for real-time delivery of new events.

 ## Supported NIPs